ejones77/432_final_project/README.md

 - Transformations shape the raw data into the format needed for the postgres tables
     - Making sense of the types from JSON and the types we need to combine things for postgres is handled through custom types
 - Loading enforces type constraints & delivers records to postgres
-- Geocoding is done through postGIS and queries after loading raw data in, matching on JOINS with geoJSON polygons for ZIP code and Community Area
+- Geocoding is done through postGIS and queries after loading raw data in, matching on JOINS with geoJSON polygons for ZIP code and Community Area.
+    - There is a bit of setup here but it only needs to happen once and it's very cost effective.
+- The deployment uses GCP secrets management in one VM (or locally) to connect to the postgres database and continuously extract data on a batch schedule.
+- The cron execution all happens in `app.go` and the program runs and sleeps continuously.

 ## Dependencies (necessary for developing locally):